jevinskie/mDNSResponder/mDNSWindows/README.txt

 then you can make it advertise that it is offering HTTP on port 80 with the following command:

-rendezvous -rs "Windows Web Server" "_http._tcp." "local."
+DNSServiceTest -rs "Windows Web Server" "_http._tcp." "local."
 80 ""

 To search for AFP servers, use this:

-rendezvous -bs "_afpovertcp._tcp." "local."
+DNSServiceTest -bs "_afpovertcp._tcp." "local."

 You can also do multiple things at once (e.g. register a service and browse for it so one instance of the app can be used for testing).